We always underestimate the incredible impact of our presence in our organizations.

 Walking through the office, around the shop floor or on a project job site can be very revealing.

-Imagine being the leader who learned something new about your organization every time you did a walk around.
+Imagine being the leader who learns something new about your organization every time you conduct a walk-around.

 Imagine sparking a new conversation about how to do things better every day.